-In conclusion, the BPF work saw early themes developing across the cases examined.
+The BPF work saw early themes developing across the cases examined.
 It is, however, still very much a starting point for wider investigation seeking to ground discussions of international norms in real incidents and inform them on the wider impacts cyber incidents can have on the everyday lives of citizens, regardless of State or non-state involvement.